open-socialism/open-socialism-site/introduction.md

 ### The Tribal Model Conclusion

-Reasonable wealth and power inequality based on merit is OK and humans naturally organize in this way.
+Reasonable wealth and power inequality based on merit is beneficial and natural to humans.
 Accumulation beyond this is counter productive and leads to extreme and unmerited power centralization and corruption.

 A key metric of a society is to what degree does self interested behavior align with the good of the group.
-A more deliberate and organized society, focused on the greater good, like the tribal model should be possible.
+A more deliberate and organized society focused on the greater good like the tribal model should be possible.

 Humans are not purely selfish.
 Humans are social cooperative animals who live in groups.
 Societal systems based on cooperation are not alien to us.